Jonathan-ops-del/Bored-API/README.md

 Once you have the application running, you will able to view random suggestions/activties to partake in.
 You will also be able to select a category for an activity type & number of participants you wish to include, the API will provide back to our server suggested random activties.
 See steps below on how to get this application started.

+We will primarily use EJS Templating, Node.js, and Axios for this project.

 Run this project using npm.

 1) To run this project you will need to clone this repo using SSH or HTTP